RNA-FRETools/MASH-FRET/docs/output-files/mash-mash-project.md

 # MASH-FRET project files
 {: .no_toc }

 MASH-FRET project files are Matlab binary files with the extension `.mash`.
-They are usually found in the main analysis folder.
+They are usually found in the main`/video_processing` analysis folder.

 ## Table of contents
 {: .no_toc .text-delta }